 Program to demonstrate the Upcasting in C++

-Let's consider an example to convert the derived class's pointer to the base class's pointer in the C++ programming language.
+Let's explore an illustration of converting a pointer of the derived class to a pointer of the base class in the C++ programming language.

 Program1.cpp